sofia-etchegoin/missing-purrson/README.md

 - no unnecessary comments or console logs remain
 - that Types are used where applicable, and any Type issues should be resolved
 - user-facing updates (front end/ css crew) should be checked for accessibility concerns (using the WAVE tool) code meets naming conventions.

+## KANBAN

+We will be using the digital KANBAN in our repo for the high-level planning.
+We will be using a physical KANBAN day-to-day

 ## Roles